 If you were asked, “What are your guiding business principles?” how would you answer?
 Would you sum up those principles as “Make as much money as possible”?
-Or would you wonder why you need guiding business principles at all?
+Or do you need guiding business principles at all?

 As their name suggests, guiding business principles give your business a sense of direction.
 Without them, your business is like a ship without a captain or a construction project without a blueprint.
-Without a solid, overarching framework to keep your organization together, your company won’t be able to achieve its goals and reach its full potential.
+With a solid, overarching framework to keep your organization together, your company can achieve its goals and reach its full potential.

-If your organization doesn’t have guiding business principles in place already or if you think your current guiding business principles can be improved, here are some tried-and-tested concepts you can use to develop the tenets your company should live by.
+If your organization still needs to get guiding business principles in place or if you think your current guiding business principles can be improved, here are some tried-and-tested concepts you can use to develop the tenets your company should live by.

 Guiding Business Principles